nullp0tr/bluew/README.md

-Unfortunately since DBusted (bluew's current backend) is using python-dbus, you also need to install python-gi from your system package manager.
+Unfortunately since DBusted (bluew's current backend) is using python-dbus, you also need to install the following packages from your system package manager.
 ##### Ubuntu:
-`sudo apt-get install python-gi`
+`sudo apt-get install python-gi python3-dbus libdbus-1-dev`

 We're currently looking for more native alternatives.